 As strange as this may sound, this often works to the employee’s benefit because in most cases it is far more difficult to prove the negligence of the employer and the lack of negligence of the employee than it is to prove merely that the employee was injured on the job.
 Furthermore, many injuries on the job are not caused by anyone’s negligence.
-In the system that was in place before workers’ compensation was enacted, this would have meant that those employees would have not recovered anything.
+In the system that was in place before the NC Workers’ Compensation Act was enacted, this would have meant that those employees would have not recovered anything.
 Under the old system, the employer also had many defenses, such as contributory negligence, that shielded them from liability.

 Limited Benefits – Medical Bills & Disability

 Under the current system, in exchange for the relative ease of making the employer liable, the legislature limited the benefits the employee could receive.
-Workers’ compensation provides two main benefits to the injured employee.
+North Carolina Workers’ compensation laws provide two main benefits to the injured employee.
 First, all injury-related medical bills are paid by the insurance company.
 This includes medical prescriptions.
 To a great extent, the insurance company directs the medical providers you see.
 However, you do have the right to request a second opinion and also to request a change of physician.
 If the insurance carrier refuses, your attorney can then make a motion to the Industrial Commission for approval of your choice of physician.

 Secondly, the insurance company will pay disability benefits.
-Disability payments consist of two thirds (66.66%) of an employee’s gross average weekly wage.
-This compensation payment is nontaxable.
+Disability payments consist of two-thirds (66.66%) of an employee’s gross average weekly wage.
+This workers’ compensation payment is nontaxable.
 If an injured employee is out of work due to an injury for more than seven days, then the insurance company will begin to pay temporary total disability payments for every day thereafter so long as the doctor keeps the employee out of work on a written excuse.
 The employee is not entitled to payment for the first seven days unless he or she is subsequently out for more than 21 days.